A fun way to raise money for kids' mental health

 100% of your donation that's deposited directly into the Kiwibank Gumboot Friday account goes to counselling for kiwi kids and young people.
 Kids (with the support of their adult supporters) can make an appointment directly with a counsellor or therapist that meets our criteria.
 The therapist or counsellor can directly invoice The Key to Life Charitable Trust for the cost of the appointment.

 This will ensure 100% of your donation goes directly where it's needed: to kids and young people getting the help and support they need, when they need it most.

 Anyone in New Zealand who is 25 years of age or under.

 How can I get involved?

-Wear your gumboots on Friday 3 April 2020 and show your support for those suffering from depression.
+Wear your gumboots on Gumboot Friday and show your support for those suffering from depression.

 Make a gold coin donation.

 Involve your workplace, school or organisation.

 Purchase one of our branded t-shirts or merch.
 When you wear it, remember to be open to having vulnerable conversations and talking to friends and family.